 Examples of Domain Names

 Examples of domain names and explanation of whether they need to be registered or recorded at Cornell.
-Cornell's policy on Recording and Registration of Domain Names requires certain domain names to be registered or recorded in the Cornell Domain Name Registry.
+University Policy 5.6, Recording and Registration of Domain Names, requires certain domain names to be registered or recorded in the Cornell Domain Name Registry.

 This article applies to: DNS

 - must be registered because it is a three-part domain name (see glossary) ending with "cornell.edu"